Cicko/academy-day-gin-go/README.md

-The docker-compose.yml file should be in one folder higher
+The docker-compose.yml file should be in the parent folder.